praetorian-inc/noseyparker/docs/RULES.md

 The `pattern` field in the rule the most essential part.
 This is the regular expression pattern that controls what input gets matched.
 Each pattern must have one or more capture groups that indicate where the secret or sensitive content is within the entire match.
-In the case of this `GitHub Personal Access Token` rule, there is one capture group that is the entire match content.
+In the case of this `Jenkins Setup Admin Password` rule, there is one capture group that is password, isolated from its surrounding context.
-Not all rules with be this clean; many token formats are more difficult to match precisely, and hence require matching on surrounding context instead of just the secret.
+Other rules match things that are better specified.
+For example, the [`GitHub Personal Access Token`](/crates/noseyparker/data/default/builtin/rules/github.yml) format includes a distinctive prefix that can be matched precisely.

+The `description` field is a string designed for human consumption.
+It is optional; if provided, it should indicate (a) what was detected, and (b) what an attacker could do with it.

 The `references` field is a list of freeform strings.
 In practice, these are URLs that describe the format of the thing being matched.